jmstipanowich/Movie-Data-Repo/README.md

-# Phase 1 Final Project - Campus Graded
+# Phase 1 Final Project - Online

 ## Introduction

 In this lesson, we'll review all of the guidelines and specifications for the final project for Phase 1.
-This version is for campus students whose projects will be graded using the Phase 1 Campus Project Rubric.

 ## Objectives